mjbhobe/dl-pytorch/tutorial/tutorial.md

 #### Step 3 - train the model!

 Here is the code to train the model - we'll need an instance of our model, of course, the dataset(s) to train on, an optimizer.
-Then we call the `fit()` method of our `Trainer` class we instantiated above and it will do all the good stuff under the hood for us - like calling the training & cross-validation steps, placing the model & data on correct device, measuring metrics(if any) and tracking metrics etc.
+Then we call the `fit()` method of our `Trainer` class we instantiated above and it will do all the good stuff under the hood for us - like calling the training & cross-validation steps, placing the model & data on correct device, measuring metrics(if any) and tracking metrics across epochs etc.

 Here is the code:
 ```python